m1cr0lab-esp32/sleep-modes/docs/09-hibernation-mode.md

     // sets the EEPROM desired size
     EEPROM.begin(1); // <-- we only need 1 byte to save ledIndex value

-    // flash the active LED only after a deep sleep if (esp_sleep_get_wakeup_cause() == ESP_SLEEP_WAKEUP_TIMER) {
+    // flash the active LED only after a deep sleep or hibernation if (esp_sleep_get_wakeup_cause() == ESP_SLEEP_WAKEUP_TIMER) {
-        ledIndex = EEPROM.read(0); // <-- the value stored at address 0x0000 is assigned to ledIndex
+        // in hibernation mode, the only way to save data is to host it in the EEPROM ledIndex = EEPROM.read(0); // <-- the value stored at address 0x0000 is assigned to ledIndex flashActiveLED();
-        flashActiveLED();
     }